-- 64. The graduate must be able to demonstrate the following in a range of different patient presentations or scenarios: - a.
-Take an appropriate case history, including: - i. patient profile (including ethnicity, age, sex, sexual orientation etc) - ii. presenting complaint - iii. full medical history (for example, psychosocial factors, trauma, medical, social and family history)

-- iv. response to previous treatment. - v. an understanding of the patient's values and what's important to them. - b.
+- 64. The graduate must be able to demonstrate the following in a range of different patient presentations or scenarios. - a.
+Take an appropriate case history, including: - i.
+Taking an appropriate and relevant patient profile - ii. presenting symptoms - iii. full medical history (for example, psychosocial factors, trauma, medical, social and family history) - iv. response to previous treatment - v. an understanding of the patient's values, preferences and goals and what's important to them. - b.
 Make an appropriate assessment of the patient's general health from the case history and the appearance and demeanour of the patient. - c.
 Make an appropriate examination and osteopathic assessment of the patient's biomechanics and musculoskeletal system.
-This should involve: - i. observation of gait and posture - ii. osteopathic examination of static and dynamic, active and passive findings by observation and palpation in standing and/or sitting and recumbent positions. - d.
+This should involve - i. observation of gait and posture - ii. osteopathic examination of static and dynamic, active and passive findings by observation and palpation in standing and/or sitting and recumbent positions. - d.
 Undertake appropriate clinical examination of the patient (including active and passive examination and clinical examination of systems etc), taking into account the nature of their presentation and case history. - e.
 Assess and explain the possible contribution of any factors relevant to the presenting complaint (for example, anatomical, physiological, psychological, cultural, ethnic background, social and any other factors). - f.
 Explain clinical findings, including potential prognosis, to patients, and colleagues accurately and clearly. - 65.
-Draw on well-developed and critical clinical reasoning and explain: - the significance of presenting signs and symptoms, including any uncertainty; - b. the differential diagnosis and working diagnosis; - c. the osteopathic evaluation, including the aetiology and any suspected predisposing or maintaining factors; - d. uncertainty and complexity that may exist; - e. how they concluded that the case was suitable for them to treat, and/or required referral to another healthcare professional. - 66.
-Formulate a treatment and management plan based on: - a. the working diagnosis;
+Draw on well-developed and critical clinical reasoning and explain: - a. the significance of presenting signs and symptoms - b. the differential diagnosis and working diagnosis - c. the osteopathic evaluation, including the aetiology and any suspected predisposing or maintaining factors - d. uncertainty and complexity that may exist - e. how they concluded that the case was suitable for them to treat, and/or required referral to another healthcare professional. - 66.
+Formulate a treatment and management plan based on: - a. the working diagnosis